TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 Section 1230.20 Application Procedures

-a) Application for a FOID Card shall be made by completing an application form provided by the Department.
-These forms will be made available through the Department's website (www.isp.state.il.us/foid/foidapp.cfm).
+a) Application for a FOID Card shall be made by inputting the information as required by Section 4 of the Act on the Department's website.

-b) All application forms shall be completed accurately and in their entirety, accompanied by the correct fee (see Section 5 of the Act) and a photograph, and submitted as indicated on the application form.
+b) All application forms shall be completed accurately and, in their entirety, accompanied by all fees, and a photograph, and submitted as indicated on the application form.

-c) Any application form that is not completed accurately and in its entirety, including the correct fee and a photograph, will be denied.
+c) Any application form that is not completed accurately and in its entirety, including all fees and a photograph, and which contains any deficiencies that cannot be cured in an expeditious manner, will be denied or rejected.

 d) Except as provided in subsection (e), any requirement for an Illinois driver's license number or Illinois identification card number shall mean a valid Illinois driver's license number or valid Illinois identification card number.
 A temporary visitor's driver's license (TVDL) will not be accepted.